 Q: Are you Certified Humane?

 A: No, we DO raise our animals humanely, but we have not applied to attain Certification.
 For most programs that require certifications there is a large amount of hoops to jump through and red tape to cut.
 For a small family farm like ours, it isn’t the most efficient use of time and resources.
-We prefer to dedicate ourselves to our animal’s care.
+We prefer to dedicate ourselves to our animal’s care and customer satisfaction.